 11. Submit quote to client:

-Finally, the results of all our hard work, knowledge and due diligence is combined in a project quote for the the client.
+Finally, the results of all our hard work, knowledge and due diligence is just part a project quote for the the client.
 All for free!